 Brescia University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Associate, Baccalaureate, and Masters Degrees.
-(1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404-679-4501)
+(Their contact information is 1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404-679-4501).